Introduction into Azure Machine Learning Studio

 data for the mining process, test multiple modeling techniques against this, compare the results and put the best

 model into production.
-We will use Azure Machine Learning cloud service for this, better known as Azure ML.
+We will use Azure Machine Learning Studio for this.

 Student will be able to access their data in Azure ML, prepare the data for modeling, learn how to test and compare different